UBC-STAT/stat-545-guidebook/README.md

-# STAT 545A: Exploratory Data Analysis
+# STAT 545A/547M: Exploratory Data Analysis

-This is the course syllabus for the Fall 2018 edition of STAT 545 (click [here](https://github.com/STAT545-UBC/Classroom/blob/master/syllabus-547.md) for the STAT 547M syllabus).
+This is the course syllabus for the Fall 2018 edition of STAT 545 and STAT 547.
 You should use this syllabus to:

 1. find information about the course, and
 2. navigate the course.

 ## Quick Navigation

-Both STAT 545 and STAT 547M make use of the following tools:
+Both STAT 545 and STAT 547 make use of the following tools:

 | Tool + Link | Description |
 |-------------|-------------|